Walking Piano: History

 Remo Saraceni created a musical daisy for the Bicentennial Celebration in Philadelphia (Design for Fun).
 From there the concept grew.
 It took shape with an intermediate stop at an interactive futon, and the first "Big Piano" was built in 1982.
-The piano was on display at the FAO Schwarz toy store in New York City when famed movie producer/director Steven Spielberg's sister saw it and told her brother all about it.
+The piano was on display at the FAO Schwarz toy store in New York City when screenwriter and producer Anne Spielberg saw it and told her brother, director Steven Spielberg, about it.

 Versions

 An early, one-octave version of the Walking Piano was installed at FAO Schwarz in New York City in 1982.
-A new three-octave version was specifically created for the 1988 Tom Hanks movie Big at the request of director Penny Marshall.
+A new three-octave version specifically created for the 1988 movie Big at the request of director Penny Marshall was played by Tom Hanks and Robert Loggia.
 That piano was housed in the Please Touch Museum in Philadelphia, Pennsylvania until about 2013.

-Another version of the piano was one made by Elliot Seth Newman, CEO and Founder of Kids Station Toys.
+Another version of the piano was made by Elliot Seth Newman, CEO and founder of Kids Station Toys.
 This version was sold at select retail stores such as Target, Toys R Us, Walmart, and others.
 This version was sold as the, "Kids Station Toys: Step-On Piano."
 The product retailed for about $40 USD.
 Kids Station Toys made many other piano related toys that succeeded and successfully made millions, the top being the, "Fisher PriceTM Elephant Piano."